Chai Nat province: History

-Chai Nat was first established during the Ayutthaya period and was used as a successful base of operations for confronting the Burmese army.
-As the Burmese were defeated every time, the area earned the name Chai Nat, meaning 'place of victory'.
+Chai Nat was first established during the Ayutthaya period and used as a base against Burmese armies.
+The name Chai Nat, 'place of victory', is explained by a tradition that the Burmese were defeated there each time.

-After World War II, when the Japanese had left, economic conditions were bad and food was in short supply.
-Chai Nat suffered this problem especially badly when bandits gathered in the countryside stealing cattle and inciting violence and crime.
+After World War II and the Japanese withdrawal, economic conditions were poor and food was short.
+Chai Nat was affected badly, with bandits gathering in the countryside to steal cattle and commit violence.

 Symbols

 The provincial seal shows a dhammachakka with a mountain in the background.
 It refers to the Dhammachak Buddha image housed in the hall of Wat Dhammamoen, built on the slope of a mountain.

 The provincial tree is the bael fruit tree (Aegle marmelos), and the provincial flower is the Rainbow Shower tree (Cassia javanica).
 Bleeker's sheatfish (Phalacronotus bleekeri) is the provincial fish.

 The slogan of the province is "Venerable Luang Pu Suk, renowned Chao Phraya Dam, famous bird park and tasty khao taengkwa pomelo."